Skip to main content

 Always follow our branch strategy:

 Never branch from or PR to main directly.
 Always use dev as your base.
+The main branch is protected and only receives updates from dev.

 3. Code Standards